 After upgrading or installing Windows 10 on any Windows computer/Laptop, there is always a chance of facing any kind of issue.
-“No internet, secured” is one of the common error that appear when user tries to connect their system with the available wi-fi network.
+“No internet secured” is one of the common error that appears when the user tries to connect their system with the available wi-fi network.
 After connecting to any wireless network the system displays no internet error.

 Top 3 Tricks to Repair Wi-Fi Connection Error “No Internet, Secured” on Windows 10?

 Before applying any of the below-given tricks you need to check that your Wireless adapter is working fine.
 To run this check, try a power recycle (switch off and then turn on again).
 If everything is ok and no issue is detected then start executing the following tricks:

 1: Open Network settings (click on the Wi-Fi icon available on the taskbar and choose Network settings.)

 2: Search for Change adapter options, this option is generally available at the down of the window so scroll down to find it.
 After finding click on it.